Type Of Indian Jewellery

 The tradition of adorning oneself with jewelry is 5000 years old in India.
 Indian women and jewelry have always formed a great combination.
 The tradition is still alive and time has made it only more vigorous than earlier.
-The art of making beautiful ornaments, with delicacy and acumen, has been developed throughout the historical times.
-Rulers and feudal lords gave patronage to art and artists, to develop the same to optimum.
+The art of making beautiful ornaments, with delicacy and acumen, has been developed throughout historical times.
+Rulers and feudal lords gave patronage to art and artists, to develop the same to the optimum.
 There is jewelry for almost all the body parts, including neck, ear, nose, arms, ankles, fingers, waist, hair parting, etc.

 In India, jewelry is designed to match with the attire.
 The theme of its design, as well as the color of the jewelry, is taken into consideration while adoring.
 To make jewelry more attractive, it is topped by diamonds and various types of gems.
-Traditionally, Indian jewelry has been made of heavy and voluminous gold pieces, but recently jewelry made of silver, platinum and other metals has become quite popular among people.
+Traditionally, Indian jewelry has been made of heavy and voluminous gold pieces, but recently jewelry made of silver, platinum, and other metals has become quite popular among people.
 The popularity of jewelry made of stone, encrusted on metal, has grown more recently.

 An Indian bride is deemed incomplete without her sixteen adornments and jewelry forms an essential part of these adornments.
 On the main wedding day, every bride is expected to look her best.
-To achieve this goal, the bride pays special attention towards her wedding attire, jewelry, accessories, makeup, and hairstyle.
+To achieve this goal, the bride pays special attention to her wedding attire, jewelry, accessories, makeup, and hairstyle.
 There are a number of items in the jewelry which cover, almost all the vital parts of the body.
 These items are specially prepared to complement the bridal dress.

 The bridal jewelry consists of the following items.
 Maangtika, Necklace, Ear Rings, Nose Ring, Bangles, Arm Bands, Rings, Waist Band, and Anklets and Toe Rings.